11 tips for travelling with kids

 Life Healthcare in case of an emergency

 Emergency units are located at 41 Life Healthcare hospitals and they offer 24-hour emergency care, 7 days a week.
-Life Healthcare’s emergency medical service also employs paramedics in fully equipped response cars and offers free paramedic assistance to their communities.
+Life Healthcare’s emergency medical service also employs paramedics in fully equipped response cars at seven of the units and offers free paramedic and advanced life support assistance to their immediate communities.
+For assistance call 0860 123 367 and one of the response cars from the closest unit (see units listed below) will be dispatched to you.
 There is only a cost if an ambulance is dispatched.
 Hospitals with response cars:

 The information is shared on condition that readers will make their own determination, including seeking advice from a healthcare professional.
 E&OE.
 Life Healthcare Group Ltd does not accept any responsibility for any loss or damage suffered by the reader as a result of the information provided.